-Clarkson is located in the small village of Potsdam in upstate New York.
-Although it is small in size, there are still a number of things that you can find to do in or around Postdam.
-First, here is what "Potsdam-ites" have to say about living in the North Country.
-Now, you have to remember that Potsdam is a small town, surrounded by farmland/marshes, and is on the border between the St. Lawrence Valley and the Adirondack Mts.
-This location is "central" if you consider all the big attractions/cities near by.
-If you like to hike, fish or canoe than Potsdam is perfect for you.
-You can be in the heart of the Adirondack Mountains hiking in less than an hour by car.
-However, if you don't feel like driving the Raquette River is right down the street from campus, and it is great for canoeing, swimming, and fishing.
-Also, there is a cool place on the river where you can swing on a rope and jump into the river.
+Clarkson is nestled in the small village of Potsdam in upstate New York, a region referred to as the North Country.
+Although it is small, there are still several things that you can find to do in or around Potsdam.
+Potsdam is in the St. Lawrence River Valley with the Adirondack Mountains to the south, Lake Champlain to the east and Lake Ontario to the west.
+This location is "central" if you consider all the big attractions and cities nearby.
+If you like to hike, fish or canoe then Potsdam is perfect for you.
+You can be in the heart of the Adirondack Mountains hiking in less than a hour by car.
+However, if you don't want to drive the Raquette River is right down the street from campus, and it is great for canoeing, swimming, and fishing.
+Also , there is a cool place on the river where you can swing on a rope and jump into the river.

 Common destinations and travel times are:

 - Burlington, VT - 3 hrs (a truly fun town)

 - Lake Placid/Adirondack High Peaks region - 1.5 hrs (a must for hikers!)

 - Albany, NY - 3 hrs (Concerts in the Pepsi Arena!)

 - Portland, ME - 8 hrs

 - Santiago, Chile - 6 days, 7 hrs, 13 min, 2 sec.